How Much Does a Snowboard Weigh With 8 Examples

 Rossignol XV Magtek

 Yet, the tail can be somewhat softer than the nose.
-Despite having a greater width, it not quite pronounced compared to others.
-Nevertheless, The Magtek snowboard has excellent control over its edges even in harsh conditions.
+Despite having a greater width, it is not quite pronounced compared to others.
+Nevertheless, The Magtek snowboard has excellent control over its edges, even in harsh conditions.

-Weight-wise: the Rossignol XV Magtek weighed about 6.61 lbs but weight alters from one board to another.
-You will be surprised as its lightweight feel despite falling under the heavyweight category.
+Weight-wise: The Rossignol XV Magtek weighed about 6.61 lbs, but the weight varied from board to board.
+You will be surprised, as it has a lightweight feel despite falling under the heavyweight category.

 K2 Party Platter

-The Party Platter features a directional rocker shape with a particular focus on the nose area instead of the tail.
-In order to add that playful touch, you will notice a plethora of flex at both ends.
-Don’t be too aggressive on it though!
+The Party Platter features a directional rocker shape, focusing on the nose area instead of the tail.
+To add that playful touch, you will notice a plethora of flex at both ends.
+Don’t be too aggressive, though!

-Weight-wise: the K2 Party Platter weighed about 10 pounds but weight alters from one board to another.
+Weight-wise, the K2 Party Platter weighed about 10 pounds, but the weight alters from board to board.
 This snowboard falls under the heavy category.

 Jones Hovercraft

-This is in order to be able to have full control and command on it while snowboarding.
-The Jones Hovercraft features a directional rocker shape, serves to build tangible raise in the fresh powder.
+This is to have complete control and command of it while snowboarding.
+The Jones Hovercraft features a directional rocker shape, which builds a tangible raise in the fresh powder.

 Bataleon Magic Carpet

-this snowboard is made for those freestyle rides since it gives much freedom of movement and plenty of flex.
-The Bataleon Magic Carpet will provide with new outlook prospect of powder riding. the snowboard features triple Base Technology (3BT) allowing for an accurate camber with a higher responsiveness rate.
+This snowboard is made for freestyle rides since it gives much freedom of movement and plenty of flexibility.
+The Bataleon Magic Carpet will provide a new outlook for powder riding.
+The snowboard features triple Base Technology (3BT), allowing an accurate camber with a higher responsiveness rate.

-you can throw off any side front to git the fresh powder and you are ready to show off some of your kickass skills.
-The snowboard spins and moves smoothly around the floor with hassle-free.
+You can throw off any side front to get the fresh powder, and you are ready to show off some of your kickass skills.
+The snowboard spins and moves smoothly around the floor, hassle-free.

-The light core of the new Bataleon Magic Carpet will amazingly lighten up the ride at the slope.
-However, it is recommended that you reduce the board length in compared to your usual height to make the best out of it.
+The new Bataleon Magic Carpet’s light core will lighten up the ride at the slope.
+However, to make the most of it, it is recommended that you reduce the board length compared to your usual height.

-Weight-wise: the Bataleon Magic Carpet weighed about 7 pounds but weight can alter from one board to another depending on the length of the board.
-There are about 4 sizes available that you can choose from.
+Weight-wise, the Bataleon Magic Carpet weighed about 7 pounds, but the weight can alter from one board to another depending on its length.
+There are about 4 sizes available.

 Burton Family Tree First Cut Snowboard

-Moreover, the Burton Family Tree First Cut Snowboard incorporates an FSC Certified Dragonfly 600G Cores made of end-grain high-quality woods to provide its users by exchange heavier woods for lighter weight varieties without sacrificing power and durability.
+Moreover, the Burton Family Tree First Cut Snowboard incorporates an FSC Certified Dragonfly 600G Cores made of end-grain high-quality woods, allowing users to exchange heavier woods for lighter-weight varieties without sacrificing power and durability.

 Gnu Carbon Credit Wide

-An Eco Extruded Base provides it with a powerful and strong base that is simple to control.
-This special design emphasizes a broader waist width to support those riders who have a shoe size bigger than an 11(USA)
+An Eco Extruded Base provides a powerful base that is simple to control.
+This unique design emphasizes a broader waist width to support those riders who have a shoe size bigger than an 11(USA)

-Weight-wise: the GNU Carbon Credit weighed about 9 pounds but weight can alter from one board to another depending on the length of the board.
+Weight-wise: The GNU Carbon Credit weighed about 9 pounds, but the weight can vary from one board to another depending on the length of the board.
 This snowboard also falls under the heavy category.

 Nitro T1 snowboard

-With 17-year park domination, the Nitro T1 snowboard is a true belief of performance enhancement.
-This deck features a directional twin shape with cam out camber profile that provides a playful feeling.
+With 17 years of park domination, the Nitro T1 snowboard truly believes in performance enhancement.
+This deck features a directional twin shape with a cam-out camber profile that provides a playful feeling.
 With a rocked tail, the board has an aggressive camber bend for a powerful ride.

-The Nitro T1 provides a broader waist width to support those rides who have bigger shoe sizes while its Double Degressive side cut enables the snowboard to perform like a typical width deck in order not to lose any edge-to-edge experience.
+The Nitro T1 provides a broader waist width to support rides with bigger shoe sizes.
+At the same time, its double aggressive side cut enables the snowboard to perform like a typical width deck to avoid losing any edge-to-edge experience.

-Weight-wise: the Nitro T1 weighed about 7 pounds but weight can change from one snowboard to another depending on the size of the board available on the market.
+Weight-wise: Nitro T1 weighs about 7 pounds, but weight can change from one snowboard to another depending on the board size available.
 This snowboard has about 5 different sizes you can choose from.
 Available only in one color

 Jones Mountain Twin Wide

-The Jones Mountain Twin Wide is ready to take on any sort of terrain to show off them freestyle powder kicks.
+The Jones Mountain Twin Wide is ready to take on any terrain to showcase its freestyle powder kicks.

 Conclusion